Tim-TechArt/Studio/README.md

 ### Currently working on:
 * Animation montage so I can stitch together animations for an attack effect.
+* Moving animation BP stuff to threded instances for optimization

 ### Needs more work
 * Jumping animation is wacked